chadoshiro/chadoshiro.github.io/essays/howtoaskquestionsthesmartway.md

 '''

-is this an infinite loop? beginner level
+Q: Is this an infinite loop? beginner level

 let I = 3;
 while (i) {